Do you know how Reviews & Ratings affect your ASO (App Store Optimization)? The majority of Indie Developers don’t.

 3. Prioritize your ASO Rating Management

-Users will leave a rating to your mobile app or game way more often than a review.
+Users will leave a rating on your mobile app or game way more often than a review.

 Unless you generate strong feelings on users, they won’t spend their valuable time writing a review regardless of whether they love or hate you.